What Is the Minimum Credit Score Needed for a Credit Card?

 How can you determine a credit card’s credit score requirements?
 Here are a few ways to estimate the minimum score you’ll need:

-• Checking the website: Often, the credit card issuer will advertise in plain writing what credit score is required for each of its credit cards.
+• Checking the website: Often, the credit card issuer will clearly state what credit score is required for each of its credit cards.

 • Reading reviews: If the issuer’s website isn’t clear, you may want to check third-party review websites, which often print the recommended credit scores needed for credit cards.

 • Using third-party services.
-Platforms like Credit Sesame and Credit Karma can predict which credit cards you’ll qualify for with your current credit score — but it’s never guaranteed.
-Such services also typically offer free credit score monitoring.
+Platforms like Credit Sesame and Credit Karma can help you gauge which credit cards you’ll qualify for with your current credit score — but it’s never guaranteed.

 • Getting preapproved.
 Many credit card issuers offer preapproval for their cards.
 This means they only initiate a soft pull on your credit report (with no effect on your credit score).
 A preapproval is not a guaranteed yes; you still have to go through the process, but it can instill more confidence if you’re worried about your chances.